lucasnantonio/lucasnantonio.github.io/src/posts/kano/kano.md

   - Tommy Sahl
 link: http://kano.me
 link_label: Kano.me
+problem: Shipping the first version of a computer that teaches kids to code
+solution: Rounds of research, user experience mapping, and last-minute fixes
+myrole: Intern
+impact: Successful delivery of one of UK's biggest Kickstarter projects
 ---

 In the summer of 2014, I got my first job with digital products at Kano Computer, a record-breaking Kickstarter.com startup, as their incredible teams sprinted to ship the first version of Kano.